MPritsch/genetic-algorithm-protein-folding/README.md

 It can be used to distribute the computing workload on a Cluster with multiple CPU's.
 Part of the generated population is shared with other MPJ processes to allow for more variety. \
 https://github.com/MPritsch/genetic-algorithm-protein-folding-mpj

+### Known Issues
+* There seems to be a bug with the graphic output which sometimes fails on startup.
+    The current workaround is to just restart the program until it properly works.